- January 18, 2023

 Experience the epic open world adventure that started it all updated for a new generation with across-the-board enhancements including brilliant new lighting and environmental upgrades, with high-resolution textures, increased draw distance, Grand Theft Auto V-style controls and targeting, and much more, bringing these beloved worlds to life with all new levels of detail.
 It all starts in Liberty …

-- Definitive Edition offers improved graphics, updated lighting, and a better aiming/control system making it more accessible and playable on modern systems.
+- The Definitive Edition offers improved visuals, lighting, and modernized controls, making it more accessible for new players.

 “The story is a simple but compelling tale of revenge and rising through the criminal underworld.
 Memorable missions and characters, even if dated in its storytelling.”

-“Gameplay is repetitive as hell, plot makes no sense (Claude casually betrays every gang in the game, constantly kills people he worked for just a mission ago, and the main objective in game, which is to get revenge on Catalina, feels boring and not-so-important.
-Bots are incredibly stupid, and I'm not sure if it's even the remaster's fault.
-Every mission feels the same: go there, kill him, run away, and there are 50 missions like that just to beat the game.
+“Gameplay is repetitive as hell, plot makes no sense (Claude casually betrays every gang in game, constantly kills people he worked for just a mission ago, and main objective in game, which is to get revenge on Cathalyna feels boring and not so important.
+Bots are incredibly stupid, and I'm not sure if it's even remaster's fault.
+Every mission feels the same, go there, kill him, run away and there are 50 missions like that just to beat the game.
 It's boring and by the end of the game it felt like a chore, not pleasure.
-I can't say I hate the game because it still gave me some fun, but not enough to make it worth replaying.
-Due to bots' stupidity, I lost a lot of time I wouldn't if they acted like intended.”
+I can't say I hate the game, because it still gave me some fun, but not enough to make it worth replaying.
+Due to bots stupidity I lost a lot of time that I wouldn't if they acted like intended.
+For example, in one of the last missions in game where you have to drive around the third island and lure three enemies car into Yakuza traps (Yakuza that you just a few missions before killed the leader of, but this time it's actually reasonable because you made it look like it was done by cartel) and oh my God, this was awful.”

 Frequently Asked Questions